City of Ranger Charter

 Truth in Taxation

-NEW: 2023 Tax Rate Calculation Worksheet
+2023 Tax Rate Calculation Worksheet

 2022 Tax Rate Calculation Worksheet